Skip to Content

 The type of rock

 For softer rocks like limestone and sandstone, it can happen relatively quickly, taking only a few years or decades for the water to smooth rock.
-For harder rocks such as granite, the process can take much longer, possibly hundreds or thousands of years.
+The process can take much longer for harder rocks such as granite, possibly hundreds or thousands of years.

 The weather conditions